GhostOf0days/discord-office-hours-bot/README.md

 ## Usage

-- Students can use the `/oh join` command to join the queue and provide their contact information
+- Students can use the `/oh join` command to join the queue and provide their email
 - Students can use the `/oh leave` command to leave the queue
 - Students can use the `/oh status` command to check their position and wait time in the queue
 - Students can use the `/oh history` command to view their help history